 The author's name is written by default and complete without a title.
 The address of the institution is written complete and the appointment of correspondence address is provided by postal code and e-mail.

 3. Abstract and Keywords

-Abstracts are written in Indonesian and English which have clear, complete, and complete content describing the essence of the entire article content in a paragraph covering: background, aims, methods, results, and conclusions.
+Abstracts are written in English which have clear, complete, and complete content describing the essence of the entire article content in a paragraph covering: background, aims, methods, results, and conclusions.
 Keywords (keywords) as many as 3-5 words that reflect the important concepts contained in the article.
 The number of words in the abstract does not exceed 250 words.

 Introduction includes background research, core issues, and research objectives